Hire compliantly inArgentina Talk to an Expert

 Working Hours

 The standard working hours in Argentina are limited to 8 hours per day or 48 hours per week.
 A workday includes periods of inactivity during the workday as per the contract.
-There must be a gap of 12 hours between the close of one working day and the beginning of the next.
+There must be a gap of 12 hours between the close of 1 working day and the beginning of the next.
 The law prohibits occupying employees after 1:00 PM on Saturday through the following day.
 Night work is carried out between 9:00 PM and 6:00 AM the next day and cannot last more than 7 hours.
 In the case of hazardous jobs, the duration of work is limited to 6 hours per day or 36 hours per week.

 Teleworking